Zhangbole1/zhangbole1.github.io/_pages/about.md

 ---
 permalink: /
-title: "Profile of Bole Zhang"
+title: "Profile of Bole Zhang(not finished)"
 author_profile: true
 redirect_from:
   - /about/